Shiri Appleby: Career

 In 2010, Appleby starred in The CW network drama Life Unexpected as Cate Cassidy, a radio talk show host whose daughter whom she gave up for adoption becomes a part of her life.
 The show was canceled after two seasons.

 In 2012, Appleby starred as the main character of Dating Rules from My Future Self, which she also produced.

-In 2013, she had a role in the Lena Dunham HBO series, Girls, which was controversial.
+In 2013, she had a role in the Lena Dunham HBO series, Girls, including a controversial "money shot" scene.
 She said the role allowed her to break out of a career where she was often typecast as being sweet.
-Appleby said that she got the role because she was shadowing director Jesse Peretz (as she is interested in directing), and talked with Girls producer Jenni Konner, with whom she was friendly.
-Konner asked her if she would be interested in the part.
+Appleby said that she was invited to read for a role when she was on the set of Girls because she was interested in directing and shadowed director Jesse Peretz.
+After a table read with the cast, she was offered a part.

 In 2013, she was cast in the leading role in the Lifetime drama/dark comedy series Unreal, a show about the inner workings of a reality show (a show within a show), which premiered on June 1, 2015, and was produced by former The Bachelor producer, Sarah Gertrude Shapiro and writer Marti Noxon.
 To research her role as a reality show dating show producer, Appleby said that she spent time with a producer to quiz them about the work.
 She said that one of the appeals of the show was that the central focus was not about her character being in a romantic relationship.
 The show garnered strong reviews and had been picked up for four seasons.
 In 2016, Appleby directed her first episode of Unreal, titled "Casualty".
 She went on to direct multiple episodes of the series.
 In July 2018, the series ended after four seasons.

-In 2017, Appleby starred in Janicza Bravo's first full length feature, Lemon, which debuted at Sundance Film Festival.
+In 2017, Appleby starred in Janicza Bravo's first full-length feature, Lemon, which debuted at Sundance Film Festival.

-In 2021, Appleby had a cameo role in the last scene of Season 3 Episode 13 of Roswell, New Mexico.
+In 2021, Appleby had a cameo role in the last scene of Season 3 Episode 13 of Roswell, New Mexico, having previously directed an episode in each of the first two seasons.